LightOfReason/go-eventbus/README.md

 ### go-eventbus

-Eventbus for the go programming language
+A simple eventbus for the go programming language

 ### Importing